casper-ecosystem/cep-78-enhanced-nft/README.md

 ## Modalities

-The enhanced NFT implementation supports various 'modalities' which dictate the behavior of a specific instance of a contract.
+The enhanced NFT implementation supports various 'modalities' that dictate the behavior of a specific contract instance.
 Modalities represent the common expectations around contract usage and behavior.
 The following section discusses the currently implemented modalities and illustrates the significance of each.

 #### Ownership

-This modality specifies the behavior regarding ownership of NFTs and also specifies whether the ownership of the NFT can change over the lifetime of the contract.
+This modality specifies the behavior regarding ownership of NFTs and whether the owner of the NFT can change over the contract's lifetime.
 There are three modes:

 1. `Minter`: `Minter` mode is where the ownership of the newly minted NFT is attributed to the minter of the NFT and cannot be specified by the minter.
 In the `Minter` mode the owner of the NFT will not change and thus cannot be transferred to another entity.
 2. `Assigned`: `Assigned` mode is where the owner of the newly minted NFT must be specified by the minter of the NFT.
 In this mode, the assigned entity can be either minter themselves or a separate entity.
-However, similar to the `Minter` mode, the ownership in this mode cannot be changed and NFTs minted in this mode cannot be transferred from one entity to another.
+However, similar to the `Minter` mode, the ownership in this mode cannot be changed, and NFTs minted in this mode cannot be transferred from one entity to another.
 3. `Transferable`: In the `Transferable` mode the owner of the newly minted NFT must be specified by the minter.
 However, in the `Transferable` mode, NFTs can be transferred from the owner to another entity.

 In all the three mentioned modes, the owner entity is currently restricted to `Accounts` on the Casper network.